 The tan suit was a staple of James Bond’s wardrobe in the 1980s.
 The tan suit itself was popular from the 1950s through the 1980s, but it has not been particularly fashionable again since until recently.
 Whether or not it is trendy, it remains a stylish choice for moderate to warm weather.

 Tan suits are more versatile than they’re given credit for.
 They are not as easily wearable as grey and blue suits, and they’re a distant fourth place after the brown suit.
-Tan is a warm-weather suit, but unlike cream and other off-white suits it isn’t strictly a summer or tropical suit.
-Tan suits can be worn through the warmer half the year in temperate climates and for most of or all of the year in warm locales.
+Tan is usually a warm-weather suit (unless it’s made of a heavy cloth like tweed, corduroy or whipcord), but unlike cream and other off-white suits it isn’t strictly a summer or tropical suit.
+Tan suits in seasonably appropriate cloths can be worn through the warmer half the year in temperate climates and for most of or all of the year in warm locales.